wmhilton-stoplight/platform-docs/4.-documentation/stoplight-flavored-markdown.md

 ## Code Groups

-If you write multiple code blocks with no other content between them they will be grouped into a tabbed code group.
-This functionality is helpful for a variety of use cases, such as displaying code samples in a variety of languages.
+If you write multiple code blocks with no other content between, they are grouped into a tabbed code group.
+This is helpful for a variety of use cases, such as displaying code samples in a variety of languages.

 <!-- theme: warning -->

-> Note that code groups cannot be nested in other elements like tabs.
+> Note that code groups can't be nested in other elements like tabs.

 ```js title="Code groups work with titles and other annotations!" lineNumbers
 // Install via npm